lienebriede/jurtaka/README.md

 As a **Registered Site User** I can see who has liked the posts so that I can understand the forum community [issue #20](https://github.com/lienebriede/jurtaka/issues/20)

+As a **New Site User** I can see the posts categorised by the most popular post so that I can see most useful posts first [issue #21](https://github.com/lienebriede/jurtaka/issues/21)

+As a **New Site User** I can browse the posts by category so that I can navigate the site easier [issue #22](https://github.com/lienebriede/jurtaka/issues/22)

+As a **Registered Site User** when I am posting I can add categories to posts so that I can categorise my post [issue #23](https://github.com/lienebriede/jurtaka/issues/23)

+As a **New Site User** I can search the forum so that I can find posts on topics that I am interested in [issue #24](https://github.com/lienebriede/jurtaka/issues/24)

+As a **New Site User** when I use the search bar I can see the search results highlighted so that I can find my topics easily [issue #25](https://github.com/lienebriede/jurtaka/issues/25)

 As a **Registered Site User** I can edit and delete my comment so that I can update content of my comment or remove comments that are not relevant [issue #26](https://github.com/lienebriede/jurtaka/issues/26)

 As a **Registered Site User** I can update and delete my posts so that I can update the content of my post or remove posts that are not relevant [issue #27](https://github.com/lienebriede/jurtaka/issues/27)